 A profound lack of systemic thinking, a desire to control, and a debilitating fear of uncertainty all reside at the core of what is broken in our humanity.
 We are not facing reality together.
 Like Anais Nin has said, "we don't see the world as it is, we see it as we are."

-The final question is, how can we go about restoring our humanity and getting more of what we need?
+The final question is, how can we go about restoring our humanity in order to get more of what we need?
 Here’s what we have learned after connecting ideas from our podcast to our experience at WorkHuman.

 How you show up matters.
 The messages shared at WorkHuman were not just for leaders.
 If we want the workplace to change, we have to change.
 It is often uncomfortable and not easy, but rest assured that uncomfortable feeling is your ticket to growth and freedom.
 Lean in to this feeling and watch the magic happen.
 There are small moments everyday for us to practice showing up.
 We can listen when we want to talk.
 Share when we want to stay quiet.
 Ask someone a question when we want to judge them.
 Assume good intent when we want to assume the worst.
 Pause when we want to react.
 Ask for feedback when we are afraid.
 Ask for help when we need it.
 Admit when we don’t know something.
 Take responsibility when we want to blame others.
 Let’s practice mindful living and show up to our lives, even when we don’t want to.